San Francisco Oracle

 The Oracle of the City of San Francisco, also known as the San Francisco Oracle, was an underground newspaper published in 12 issues from September 20, 1966, to February 1968 in the Haight-Ashbury neighborhood of that city.
 Allen Cohen (1940–2004), the editor during the paper's most vibrant period, and Michael Bowen, the art director, were among the founders of the publication.
 The Oracle was an early member of the Underground Press Syndicate.

 The Oracle combined poetry, spirituality, and multicultural interests with psychedelic design, reflecting and shaping the countercultural community as it developed in the Haight-Ashbury.
 Arguably the outstanding example of psychedelia within the countercultural "underground" press, the publication was noted for experimental multicolored design.
 Oracle contributors included many significant San Francisco–area artists of the time, including Bruce Conner and Rick Griffin.
-It featured such beat writers as Allen Ginsberg, Gary Snyder, Lawrence Ferlinghetti and Michael McClure.
+It featured such Beat Generation writers as Allen Ginsberg, Gary Snyder, Lawrence Ferlinghetti and Michael McClure.